-In the usual course of household survey work, researchers periodically reexamine sampling and weighting methods to ensure that the results published are representative of the underlying population of interest.
-ICI reexamined its Annual Mutual Fund Shareholder Tracking Survey in 2022, and the figures presented in this report for the 2022 survey reflect a revised sampling and weighting methodology and an increased sample size.
+Revisions to ICI's Annual Mutual Fund Shareholder Tracking Survey revised sampling and weighting methodology and an increased sample size.
 Starting in 2022, the Annual Mutual Fund Shareholder Tracking Survey was changed from a dual frame random digit dial (RDD) telephone survey to a self-administered online survey on the KnowledgePanel®, a probability based online panel administered by Ipsos.
 The KnowledgePanel® includes about 60,000 individuals from randomly sampled households.
 Initially, participants are chosen scientifically by a random selection of residential addresses.
 Persons in selected households are then invited by telephone or by mail to participate in the web-enabled KnowledgePanel®.
 For those who agree to participate but do not already have internet access, Ipsos provides a laptop and internet service provider (ISP) connection at no cost.
 People who already have computers and internet service are permitted to participate using their own equipment.
 Panelists then receive unique log-in information for accessing surveys online and are sent emails throughout each month inviting them to participate in research.
-For a detailed description of the survey methodology, see "Ownership of Mutual Funds and Shareholder Sentiment, 2022," ICI Research Perspective 28, no. 9 (October), available at www.ici.org/files/2022/ per28-09.pdf.
+For a detailed description of the survey methodology, see "Ownership of Mutual Funds and Shareholder Sentiment, 2023," ICI Research Perspective 29, no. 10 (October), available at www.ici.org/system/ files/2023-10/per29-10.pdf